Home Doh Ref

 6. The original CSS and style definitions are stored in initial_css and initial_style for reference

-This system allows for efficient styling that separates style definitions from component behavior.
+This system lets you separate style definitions from component behavior.

 Property Proxies

-The html pattern provides convenient proxies for interacting with common element properties, simplifying direct DOM access.
+The html pattern provides proxies for interacting with common element properties.

 Classes Proxy